 A study of major writers and genres from Beowulf to the late eighteenth century.
+The course will include works of ethnic and minority writers from the period.
 Prerequisite: EN 211-G. Fall semester, odd-numbered years.

 EN 412-G Shakespeare/3